Shuffle

 Customizing fees on Ethereum

 The best digital wallets allow you to customize your fees when creating transactions on the Ethereum network.
-For example, here’s how to customize the transaction fee in the Bitcoin.com Wallet for Ethereum and Ethereum Virtual Machine (EVM) chains including Avalanche and Polygon:
+For example, here’s how to customize the transaction fee in the Bitcoin.com Wallet app for Ethereum and Ethereum Virtual Machine (EVM) chains including Avalanche and Polygon:

 1. On the "Enter send amount" screen, tap on the "Network fee" icon at the top-left